Do you think data science should be agile?

 Since the 1990s, organizations – largely from the software industry – have formalized such approaches that focus on rapid incremental delivery and continuous customer feedback rather than linear plans that feature extensive documentation and detailed upfront planning.

-Agile picked up steam after being codified into the Agile Manifesto (above) in 2001.
+This Agile movement picked up steam after being codified into the Agile Manifesto (below) in 2001.
 Software continued to lead adoption, and now Agile practices are standard for software development and are being adopted across other industries.

-Simply put, it merges Agile philosophies with data science practices.
+Simply put, Agile Data Science merges Agile philosophies with data science practices.

 It does not shoehorn data science into practices that compromise the natural data science life cycle.